Aloe vera: the plant with many virtues

-Aloe vera, the plant with many virtues, is one of the 300 species of the aloe family but it is the most recognized and most used around the globe.
-Indeed, it contains nutrients such as aloetin (excellent vermifuge), proteins, vitamin A, B1, B2, B6, B9, B12, C, E, minerals (calcium, zinc, iron, magnesium, phosphorus), and a lot more.
+Aloe vera is one of the 300 species of the aloe family but it is the most recognized and most used around the globe.
+Indeed, it contains nutrients such as aloetin (excellent vermifuge), proteins, vitamin A, B1, B2, B6, B9, B12, C, E, minerals (calcium, zinc, iron, magnesium, phosphorus), and more.

 Aloe vera is, indeed, widespread in countries enjoying warm or tropical climates, where it grows spontaneously.
 Here are the main destinations where you can find Aloe Vera: